ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 In the EU and Australia, road legal electric bikes have to be limited to 250w (watts) of continuous power and pedal assist up to approximately 15mph (25kph).
 Any electric bike that produces more than this would be classed as a motorcycle and thus be subject to registration, driving license, insurance etc. The US federal law is somewhat different at 750w and 20mph (the bike must have pedals).

 For the benefit of this article I will only be discussing the lower powered pedal assist e-bikes, that are legal in the EU and Australia.
 There are a lot of electric bikes out there that offer high performance more like that of an electric motorcycle.
 Here we are looking at e-bikes you have to pedal, not twist and go bikes that can do 40mph.
-For more information on UK and EU electric bike laws click here.
+More info on UK electric bike laws.

 Can I get fit riding an E-bike?